mdn/content/files/en-us/web/css/css_colors/relative_colors/index.md

 In the example CSS you'll notice {{cssxref("@supports")}} blocks being used to provide different {{cssxref("background-color")}} values to browsers that support a different variant of the relative color syntax.
 These are required because Safari's initial implementation was based on an older version of the spec in which origin color channel values resolved to {{cssxref("&lt;number&gt;")}}s or other unit types depending on the context.
 This meant that values sometimes required units when performing additions and subtractions, which created confusion.
 In newer implementations, origin color channel values always resolve to an equivalent {{cssxref("&lt;number&gt;")}} value, which means calculations are always done with unitless values.

-Also note how the support test in each case is done using a simple declaration — `color: lch(from red l c calc(h + 90deg))` for example — rather than the actual value that we need to vary for other browsers.
+Note how the support test in each case is done using a simple declaration — `color: lch(from red l c calc(h + 90deg))` for example — rather than the actual value that we need to vary for other browsers.
 When testing complex values like these, you should use the simplest possible declaration that still contains the syntactic difference you want to test for.

-In the cases above, testing for a custom property with a specific value didn't work — the test came back as positive regardless of what value the custom property was given.
+Including the custom property didn't work — the test came back as positive regardless of what value the custom property was given, hence `var(--base-color)` being replaced by the `red` keyword in each support test.
 A custom property value only becomes invalid when that custom property is then assigned to be the value (or part of the value) of a regular CSS property.

-The support test also didn't seem to work when the value of the declaration being tested contained custom properties, hence `var(--base-color)` being replaced by the `red` keyword in each support test.

 #### JavaScript